 The course will provide students with:

 The criteria to be awarded a PhD is to make a ‘unique contribution to knowledge.’
 Whether a student has achieved this is determined by a panel of experts, including internal and external academics.
 The panel will assess the student’s written thesis, and the student’s oral defence of that thesis in a viva voce.

 Our PhD programmes are offered full-time or part-time.
 These modes of study ensure that we can create a PhD research plan around your lifestyle needs, even if you are in full-time employment or overseas.

 As a full-time PhD research student you will undertake your research both on and off-campus.
-You will usually spend at least 37 hours per week engaged in research.

 You will be expected to complete your research and submit your work for examination within 36-43 months.